Topological nature of spinons and holons: Elementary excitations from matrix product states with conserved symmetries: Results

 As a final example, we show the qualitative change of the low energy spectrum of the extended Fermi Hubbard model at half filling at the spin to charge density wave (SDW to CDW) transition for $U,V>0$.\cite{Nakamura00,EjimaNishimoto07} In particular we consider the case of $U=10$ fixed and vary $V$ around the critical point $V_{c}\approx5.13$ of the first order SDW-CDW transition.
 While the charge excitations are always gapped in this parameter regime, the spin excitations are gapless in the SDW phase ($V<V_{c}$) and become gapped in the CDW phase ($V>V_{c}$).

-We show results for variational excitation energy dispersions for $V=\{5,5.1,5.2,5.5,6,6.5\}$ and bond dimensions $D=\{400,400,200,120,100,80\}$ in \Fig{fig:EHUB_excitations} and plot the lowest 10 variational energies for various excitation quantum numbers.
+We show results for variational excitation energy dispersions for $V=\{5.1,5.2\}$ and bond dimensions $D=\{400,200\}$ in \Fig{fig:EHUB_excitations1} as well as $V=\{5.5,6.5\}$ and bond dimensions $D=\{120,80\}$ in \Fig{fig:EHUB_excitations2}.
+We plot the lowest 10 variational energies for various excitation quantum numbers.
 It can be seen that for $V<V_{c}$ in the SDW phase (top two panels in \Fig{fig:HUB_excitations}) the spin excitations are gapless and the dispersion looks very similar to the integrable case $V=0$ in \Sec{sec:HUB_results}.
 For $V>V_{c}$ in the CDW phase however, the spin excitations become gapped and the nature of the low energy spectrum changes completely: rather than one single elementary spin and one single elementary charge branch, there is now a multitude of isolated elementary (or bound state) excitation branches which lie below the multi particle scattering continua.

 In particular, there are now two lowest excitation branches with spinon quantum numbers $(n=0, m=\pm1/2)$ which have a level crossing at $p=\pi/2$.
 Likewise, there are also several isolated charge excitation branches with holon quantum numbers $(n=\pm1,m=0)$.
 Here, the elementary holon is now also restricted to half of the first Brillouin zone, as the particle density $n$ shows a strong dimerization in the ground state.
 While there are several level crossings between these charge branches for $V$ slightly above $V_{c}$, there remain two lowest crossing branches which become more and more separated from the rest with increasing $V$.